Patent Rules Amendment And PPH Program Scrutinized!

 (b) that the applicant is a startup.”

-The above mentioned provisions were considered as a step taken by the Government to familiarize India as a hub for patent filing.
-Not only that, it also was a step considered as a method to provide a strong base and ecosystem to the start-ups.
-This proposed draft rules by DIPP tries to add a certain categories of applicants to the list of applicants who can apply for an expedited examination of the application.
+The above-mentioned provisions were considered as a step taken by the Government to familiarize India as a hub for patent filing.
+Not only that, but it also was a step considered as a method to provide a strong base and ecosystem to the start-ups.
+This proposed draft rules by DIPP tries to add certain categories of applicants to the list of applicants who can apply for an expedited examination of the application.
 Such certain categories are:

 1. Small entities

 4. Applicants eligible for an arrangement for processing an international application pursuant to an agreement between IPO with another participating patent office.